shariq1989/cookbook/content/recipe/ground_beef_taco.md

 Yes, first allow the meat to cool completely and then add it to a freezer-safe container.
 To prevent freezer burn, you can also layer saran wrap over the container before securing the lid.
 The beef mixture will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it on the stove and prepare your tortillas and toppings.

+### DIRECTIONS: STEP-BY-STEP

+1. Heat oil in a heavy-bottomed pan over medium heat.
+2. Add the onions to the pan and cook until they become translucent and soften.

+{{< figure src="/images/gb1.jpg" class="instructionFigure">}}

+3. Next, add the ground beef and break it up with a [meat chopper](https://amzn.to/3bQ2coS) or spatula.
+Cook, stirring occasionally until beef is heated thoroughly and turns brown, about 10 minutes.

+{{< figure src="/images/gb2.jpg" class="instructionFigure">}}

+4. Stir in the garlic and cilantro and then season the meat with garlic powder, salt, and taco seasoning.
+Mix to combine and then add water.
+Cover with a lid and allow the meat to simmer for about 5 minutes.

+{{< figure src="/images/gb3.jpg" class="instructionFigure">}}

+5. Spoon the beef into warmed corn tortillas and top with our homemade [guacamole](https://www.jamilghar.com/recipe/guacamole/).
+Serve with [Mexican rice](https://www.jamilghar.com/recipe/mexican_rice/), and enjoy.